meschsystems/meschsystems.github.io/jyro/functions/stdlib/string/tonumber.md

 Parses numeric strings using culture-invariant formatting rules to ensure consistent number parsing behavior across different system locales and cultural settings.
 If the string cannot be parsed as a valid number, the function returns zero.

-This function is particularly useful for converting form input, query parameters, or user-provided text into numeric values for mathematical operations or database storage.

 ## Examples

 ```jyro